 - They reduce the risk of relapse.
 People who have completed addiction treatment face discouraging odds regarding relapse.
 Typical relapse rates range between 40 and 60 percent.5 However, sober living recovery homes can help residents lower their risk of relapse, and numerous studies confirm their effectiveness.
 People who spent time in sober living recovery homes improved their professional and personal outcomes.
 They were more likely to stay continuously employed, maintain sobriety without interruptions, and avoid legal trouble.6

-Important Recovery Support Resources at Sober Living Houses, ¾ Houses, and Halfway Houses
+Important Recovery Support Resources at Sober Living Houses, ¾ Houses, and Halfway Houses in Austin

 Recovery support services are also an essential part of any transitional housing program.
 These services support a person’s sobriety by providing a number of benefits that will decrease their likelihood of relapsing and help them become productive individuals at home, at work, and in society.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines recovery support services as services that assist individuals and families who are working toward recovery from mental and/or substance use problems.5 They incorporate a variety of different services that facilitate recovery and wellness while improving the quality of life for people in treatment or who have recently completed a treatment program.

 While all sober living and halfway house rules and environments may vary slightly, residents typically receive much more support at a recovery residence than they would at home.
 This is especially true if family members at home are still abusing drugs and alcohol or they are not supportive of the decision to get sober.